melfm/notes/docs/machine_learning/neural_nets/cnn.md

-# Convolutional Neural Networks (CNNs / ConvNets)
+# Convolutional Neural Networks
+- The name 'convolutional neural network' indicates that the network employs a mathematical operation called convolution.
+- Convolution is a specialized kind of linear operation
+- CNNs use convolution in place of general matrix multiplication.
-- Make explicit assumption that the inputs are images
+- Make explicit assumption that the inputs with grid-like topology
-- This allows to encode certain properties into the architecture
-- Vanilla neural nets don't scale well to full images.
-Say image of size 32x32x3, the net would have 32*32*3 = 3072 weights.
 - 3D volumes of neurons => Layers of a CNN have neurons arranged in 3 dimensions: width, height, depth
-- Sequence of layers, every layer transforms one volume of activations to another through a differentiable function.

-## Layers used
-Convolutional Layer, Pooling Layer, and Fully-Connected Layer e.g. :
-- INPUT [32x32x3] will hold the raw pixel values of the image
-- CONV layer : computes the output of neurons that are connected to local regions in the input, each computing a dot product between their weights and a small region they are connected to in the input volume.
-So say we use 12 filters, this results in -> [32x32x12]
-- RELU : applies an elementwise activation function such as $max(0,x)$ thresholding at zero.
-This leaves the volume unchanged.
-- POOL : performs a downsampling operation along the spatial dimension (width, height) -> [16x16x12]
-- FC : computes the class scores, resulting in a volume size [1x1x10], if we have 10 categories.
-Each neuron in this layer will be connected to all the numbers in the previous volume.

-Note : Some layers contain parameters and others don't.
-In particular, CONV/FC layers perform transformations that are a function of both input volume and also parameters (the weights and the biases of the neurons).
-RELU/POOL however implement a fixed function.
-The parameters in the CONV/FC layers are trained with gradient descent.

-## Convolutional Layer
+## Convolutional Op
-This is the core building block.
-The layer's parameters consist of a set of learnable filters.
-Every filter is small spatially but extends through the full depth of the input volume.
-During forward pass, we slide each filter across the width and height of the input volume and compute dot products between the entries of the filter and the input at any position.
-As we do this we will produce a 2-dimensional activation map that gives the responses of that filter at every spatial position.
-So this way the network learns filters that activate when they see some type of visual feature such as an edge of some orientation or a blotch of some color.
-So in this case we will have an entire set of filters in each CONV layer (12 filters) and each will produce a separate 2-dimensional activation map.
-We then stack these activation maps along the depth dimension and produce the output volume.

-In terms of connectivity, the connections are local in space (that is along width and height) but always full along the entire depth.

-Let's take an example : Say we have input volume [32x32x3].
-If the receptive field (i.e. filter size) is 5x5, then each neuron in the Conv Layer will have weights to a [5x5x3] region in the input volume, so total 5*5*3 = 75 weights plus bias.
-Now say the input volume has [16x16x20].
-Using filter 3x3, we now have 3*3*20 = 180 connections to the input volume.
+- Convolution is an operation on two functions of a real valued argument
+- In convolutional network terminology, the first argument is *input*, second is *kernel*.
+The output is referred to as the *feature_map*.
+- The input is usually a multidimensional array, the kernel is usually a multidimensional array of parameters that are adapted by the learning algorithm.
+- Every filter is small spatially but extends through the full depth of the input volume.
+- As we slide the filter across the input, we will get a 2-dimensional activation map that gives the responses of that filter at every spatial position.
+- So this way the network learns filters that activate by some type of visual feature such as an edge of some orientation or a blotch of some color.

+### Motivation
+Convolution leverages three ideas:
+- Sparse interactions
+- Parameter sharing
+- Equivariant representation
+Moreover, convolution provides a means of working with input of variable size.

 ### Spatial Arrangement
 Three hyperparameters control the size of the output volume: the depth, stride and zero-padding.